thematters/matters-docker/README.md

 In `docker` folder, you should be able to find all Dockerfiles.
 Currently, the base image is `Ubuntu 16.04`.
 But there is no strong need to build every Docker image on top of Ubuntu.
 For exmaple, `IPFS` has it own official Docker image, and we should just fork it.

 #### Shell ####
-In `shell` folder, there are some useful scripts for building or starting docker.
-In the future, we wish to provide a command line tool that packs all scripts.
+In `shell` folder, there are some useful scripts for building images or starting container.
+In the future, we wish to provide a command line tool that packs all scripts. ：）

-## How to build ##
+## How to build image ##
 To build Docker image, you can run:

 ```